cimug-org/CIMTool/docs/getting-started.md

 ```

 ## Step 3 - Launch CIMTool
 Upon a successful launch of **CIMTool** the following dialog is presented.
-A default workspace (as shown by the example in the screenshot) will be used or you can create a your own by entering one.
+A default workspace (as shown by the example in the screenshot) will be used or you can enter your own location and name for a workspace to be created.

 ![WorkspaceLauncher.png](./images/WorkspaceLauncher.png "CIMTool Workspace Launcher")